“Tell me about the Atlas Project.”

 “Ah, the deist position.
 Create the world then leave it to its own devices.
 Maybe so, but would you risk it if you were in his position?
 What if you were wrong?
 Just one slip in concentration to work out what to do might be all it takes for the whole house of cards to come down.
-No the stakes are too high.
+No, the stakes are too high.
 The stakes are the highest there could ever possibly be.”

-“Not quite.
+“More than that.
 Think about.
 The fate of the universe rests – sorry I should say ‘might rest but we can’t take the chance’ – rests upon a frail old man sat in his chair in his office.
 A frail old man who, I should add, is so preoccupied with maintaining an entire universe that he can’t spare a moment to eat or sleep.”

 “Exactly.
 How long do you think he would last?
 So far various tubes are putting things in and taking things out, but again I ask, how long do you think he can last?”

 “Well, what do we do now?”

 “Bring in the boffins.
 Let technology do all that hard boring work of creating and sustaining the universe.
 Feed all Masters’s work into a computer and get it to do the thinking for you.
 Artificial Intelligence.”

 “Is it possible?
 I mean artificial, yes.
 Intelligent, almost certainly, but conscious?”

 “Ah, there’s the rub, and right now that’s the question quite a few people would like the answer to.
 What does it take to be conscious?”

 He leaned back in his chair, finally at peace with himself.
 “Did I ever introduce you to Wigener’s friend?”